Flyingfish812/p2myth/docs/Ship/Disaris.md

 As ship no.100, Disaris is equipped with a bonus laser with either Apex as extra 2 DPS.

+## Comments

+- 圆锥曲线: "FUCK Let's explode!!"
+- hank: With an Omega APEX, I feel very good when one-shotting Condors and Rocs with huge amount of bullets.

 ## Survival

 - BEMP clears all bullets around you instantly.